yimbymelbourne/council-meeting-agenda-scraper/README.md

 - Maribyrnong

-A list of most Melbourne councils, including links to their agenda webpages, can be found on the [YIMBY Melbourne website](https://www.yimbymelbourne.org.au/local-action).
+A table of scraper details, including links and current status, can be found [in the docs](https://github.com/yimbymelbourne/council-meeting-agenda-scraper/blob/main/docs/councils.md) (`docs/councils.md`)

 [Write a Scraper!](#writing-a-scraper)